-- a. be within two semesters of graduation; - b. submit an application for concurrent admission by the printed deadlines; - c. submit composite ACT or SAT scores of at least 22 or 1030; - d. submit a high school transcript reflecting at least a "B" average in English, mathematics, science, and social studies; - e. not have a failing score on the exit level TAKS; - f. have parental approval and either principal or counselor recommendation; and - g. take all sections of the official THEA (formerly TASP) test unless the student is exempt under the Texas Success Initiative requirements.
+- a. be within two semesters of graduation; - b. submit an application for concurrent admission by the printed deadlines; - submit a high school transcript reflecting at least a "B" average in English, mathematics, science, and social studies; - d. not have a failing score on the exit level TAKS; - e. have parental approval and either principal or counselor recommendation; and - f. take all sections of a TSI approved test (such as THEA or Accuplacer, see page 82) unless the student is exempt under the Texas Success Initiative requirements.